Dpdl-io/DpdlEngine/doc/Dpdl_language_plugins.md

 This plug-in oriented approach allows to integrate also custom syntax or natural language interpreters or all sorts.

-### Dpdl supports the embedding of the following languages available as independent Dpdl language plug-ins:
+### Dpdl supports the embedding of the following languages available as independent 'Dpdl language plug-ins':

 Currently the 'DpdlEngine' release supports and provides the following Dpdl language plug-ins compliant to the corresponding language implementation version.